 It is a crime for anyone (including your spouse) to assault you or your children, harass or stalk you, threaten you with bodily harm, or damage your property.
 You are encouraged to report this to the police.

-The person identified in the protection order is required to follow the conditions of the order.
-Police can issue a warrant for his or her arrest if the person breaches the conditions of the order (in other words, fails to follow any of the conditions).
-Disobeying a protection order is a criminal offence, and the person could be charged with an offence for breaching the order.
-If convicted, he or she could face serious consequences, including a fine, probation, or time in jail.
+The person identified in the peace bond or family law protection order is required to follow the conditions of the order from the moment the judge orders it verbally.
+If the person breaches the conditions of the order (in other words, fails to follow any of the conditions) call the police right away.
+The police may charge them with a criminal offence for breaching the conditions of the order and they may be arrested.
+If convicted, they could face serious consequences, including a fine, probation, or time in jail.

 - Assist you in understanding the conditions of your order